 We maintain a procedure for handling any complaints by clients, designed to ensure that a complaint is dealt with promptly and fairly.
 If you have concerns regarding the handling of your case we encourage you to discuss this with the partner who has responsibility for your matter.
-However, if you are not comfortable with this or feel that the partner has not resolved the matter to your satisfaction then please contact our Office Manager, Beryl Hamilton, who will refer those concerns to the partners as a whole.
+However, if you are not comfortable with this or feel that the partner has not resolved the matter to your satisfaction then please contact our Office Manager, Lynda Russell, who will refer those concerns to the partners as a whole.

 We advise that the New Zealand Law Society also has a complaints service and should you wish to discuss any concerns with them, they may be contacted by telephoning 0800 261 801.

 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.
 We are entitled to change these Terms from time to time, in which case we will send you amended Terms.
 Our relationship with you is governed by New Zealand law and New Zealand courts have non-exclusive jurisdiction.